 Part I Rethink Internships - Do you have a program?

 Remember when you were looking for your first job and found an internship that you thought would be an incredible opportunity?
 Then, it turned out to be disappointing.
 Training employees take time, patience and planning.
-They will ask lots of questions, can be tough to manage and need guidance.
+They'll ask lots of questions, can be tough to manage and need guidance.

 There are some circumstances under which individuals who participate in “for-profit” private sector internships or training programs may do so without compensation.
 The Supreme Court has held that the term "suffer or permit to work" cannot be interpreted so as to make a person whose work serves only his or her own interest an employee of another who provides aid or instruction.
 This may apply to interns who receive training for their own educational benefit if the training meets certain criteria.
 The determination of whether an internship or training program meets this exclusion depends upon all of the facts and circumstances of each such program.
 Stay tune for the 6 criteria that have to be applied when determining whether the internship or training program meets the exclusion requirements.